panalexeu/embed_ua_base/README.md

 The training was performed for 4 epochs with a batch size of 48.
 The training hardware was a GPU P100 with 16 GB of memory provided by [Kaggle](https://www.kaggle.com/).
 On the GPU P100, training took more than 8 hours.

 You can check out the training process in more detail in the following [notebook](./researches/research_final.ipynb).

-### Benchmarks

-For evaluation and benchmarking, the [sts17-crosslingual-sts](https://huggingface.co/datasets/mteb/sts17-crosslingual-sts) (semantic textual similarity) dataset was used.
-It consists of multilingual sentence pairs and a similarity score from 0 to 5 annotated by humans.
-However, the `sts17-crosslingual-sts` dataset does not provide sentence pairs for the Ukrainian language, so they were machine-translated using `gpt-4o`, resulting in `en-en`, `en-ua`, and `ua-ua` evaluation subsets.
-You can check out the translation process in more detail in the following [notebook](./researches/dataset_translation.ipynb).

-To see the benchmarking process in more detail, check out the following [notebook](./researches/benchmarks.ipynb).